microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/outlooktaskfolder.md

 A folder that contains Outlook tasks (collection of [outlookTask](outlooktask.md) objects).

 In Outlook, the default task group, `My Tasks`, contains a default task folder, `Tasks`, for the user's mailbox.
-You cannot rename or delete these default task group and folder, but you can create additional task groups and task folders.
+You can't rename or delete these default task groups or folders, but you can create new task groups and folders.

 ## Methods